sdec-brasil/sdec/README.md

 Notes
 -----

-* This will build `multichaind`, `multichain-cli` and `multichain-util` in the `src` directory.
+* This will build `sdecd`, `sdec-cli` and `sdec-util` in the `src` directory.

-* The release is built with GCC after which `strip multichaind` strings the debug symbols, which reduces the executable size by about 90%.
+* The release is built with GCC after which `strip sdecd` strings the debug symbols, which reduces the executable size by about 90%.

 Windows Build Notes